 Unity project manager Rob Vogel points out construction details to local builders.

-When a project is too distant for Unity to general contract, we and our clients team up with a local builder who preps the site for Unity’s arrival, and finishes the high performance shell that Unity assembles on site.
-This scenario allows Unity and the local builder each to do what we do best.
+This scenario allows Unity and the local builder each to do what they do best.
 Unity provides the high performance shell that helps to ensure that the home’s occupants will enjoy comfort, health and predictably-low utility costs.
 The builder provides local expertise, skilled carpenters and a team of subs to complete the home efficiently and to a high level of quality.

 Clients may come to us with a local builder already in mind—someone with whom they’ve worked in the past, or who comes highly recommended.
 If not, then we can typically suggest someone from the long list of builders with whom we’ve worked successfully.
 While experience building high performance homes is a plus, the qualities we value most in a local builder are integrity, clear communication, general experience, and openness to innovative construction methods.